AckerlyXu/heima/articles/automation/automation-runbook-gallery.md

-<properties
+---
-    pageTitle="Runbook and module galleries for Azure Automation | Azure" description="Runbooks and modules from Microsoft and the community are available for you to install and use in your Azure Automation environment.
-This article describes how you can access these resources and to contribute your runbooks to the gallery." services="automation"
+title: Runbook and module galleries for Azure Automation | Azure
+description: Runbooks and modules from Microsoft and the community are available for you to install and use in your Azure Automation environment.
+This article describes how you can access these resources and to contribute your runbooks to the gallery.
-    documentationcenter=""
-    author="mgoedtel"
-    manager="jwhit"
-    editor="tysonn" />
-<tags
-    ms.assetid="d3fee7b4-630a-4c10-8425-9bf51d7c9e58"
-    ms.service="automation"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="infrastructure-services"
-    ms.date="12/14/2016"
-    wacn.date=""
-    ms.author="magoedte;bwren" />
+services: automation
+documentationcenter: ''
+author: mgoedtel
+manager: jwhit
+editor: tysonn

+ms.assetid: d3fee7b4-630a-4c10-8425-9bf51d7c9e58
+ms.service: automation
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: infrastructure-services
+ms.date: 12/14/2016
+wacn.date: ''
+ms.author: magoedte;bwren
+---

 # Runbook and module galleries for Azure Automation
 Rather than creating your own runbooks and modules in Azure Automation, you can access a variety of scenarios that have already been built by Microsoft and the community.
 You can either use these scenarios without modification or you can use them as a starting point and edit them for your specific requirements.